Matt Wallner Preview, Player Props: Twins vs. Rangers

 Matt Wallner At The Plate

-- Wallner is batting .244 with six doubles, a triple, nine home runs and 10 walks.
+- Wallner has six doubles, a triple, nine home runs and 10 walks while batting .238.

-- Wallner has driven in a run in 11 games this season (26.2%), including nine games with more than one RBI (21.4%).
-He has also driven in three or more of his team's runs in four contests.
+- Wallner has driven in a run in 11 games this year (25.6%), including nine games with more than one RBI (20.9%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.